mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow.md

 > _"The biggest factor in driving up your Sellability Score is the degree to which your company can run without you, the owner."_

 Warrillow starts off with the most important point of the entire book: if you, the owner, have to do very little to get recurring revenue, you are doing it right.
-If you want to be attractive for financial buyers, your future stream of profit better look smashing.
+If you want to be attractive for financial buyers, your future stream of profit better look smashing. **Drive up the value of your company**.

 > _"Data has become an asset, and nobody has more customer information than a subscription business."_

 Subscribing means giving someone your mail, your name, perhaps you age, family status, like and dislikes, your social circle...
-Warrillow points out that traditional companies are launching subscription services JUST for the data alone.
+Warrillow points out that traditional companies are launching subscription services JUST for the data alone. **Cut the cost of customer market research**.

 > _"Customers want to express their individuality, and increasingly they are using subscription to do that."_